sandyavs/mealplanner-wiki/Test-cases-v2.md

 Prerequisite: MP-Login-001
 1. Go to url/mealplan/:id
-2. On the header section check that the name of user signed-in such as "Admin" is displayed
+2. On the header section when Signed in check that whether the name of user such as "Admin" is displayed
-3. Also on the header section check that name of the meal plan such as "Veg Meal Plan" is displayed in the header section based on the user signed in.
+3. Also on the header section check that name of the meal plan such as "Veg Meal Plan" is displayed based on the user signed in such as admin in step 1.
 4. Check that the Dropdown present in the header section and whether it is Clickable.
 5. Check that by clicking on the dropdown whether list of users are displayed.
 6. Check whether the dropdown is displaying all the users or only few as the user clicks on the dropdown.
-7. Check that when user selects "meal designer" in the dropdown present in header section, user should be able to view "Vegetarian Meal Plan" page.
+7. Check that when user selects "meal designer" in the dropdown present in header section, Make sure user is able to view "Vegetarian Meal Plan" page.
-8. Check scroll down functionality working in the dropdown list or not.
+8. Check and make sure scroll down functionality working in the dropdown list and view other user options.
 9. check that the drop-down list is scrolled down by pressing the Arrow-down key on the keyboard.
 10. check that the dropdown is not editable.
 11. check that the dropdown values are accessible and user be able to select by clicking on specific value in the dropdown by mouse pointer.

 Expected Behaviour:
-When user selects "meal designer" from list of users present in dropdown, meal designer should be able to view the Vegetarian Meal Plan.
+meal designer user should be able to view the Vegetarian Meal Plan when user selects "meal designer" from list of users present in dropdown,.

 ## Test case No: MP-AddDescription-007